agera-edc/DataSpaceConnector/docs/integration-testing.md

 _Cosmos DB integration tests are run by default against a locally running [Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator).
 You can also use an instance of Cosmos DB running in Azure, in which case you should set the `COSMOS_KEY` environment variable._

-if needed to run all kind of tests(e.g. unit & integration) then it can be achieved by passing the `RunAllTests=true` parameter to the `gradlew` command:
+if needed to run all types of tests(e.g. unit & integration) then it can be achieved by passing the `RunAllTests=true` parameter to the `gradlew` command:

 ```bash
 ./gradlew test -DRunAllTests="true"
 ```

-If needed to run all integration tests from a module (and all of its sub-modules) then it can be achieved by specifying module project to the `gradlew` command.
 For example to run all integration tests from Azure cosmos db module and its sub-modules:

 ```bash
 ./gradlew -p extensions/azure/cosmos test -DIncludeTags="azure-cosmos-db-integration-test"